Azure/azure-sdk-for-python/sdk/eventhub/azure-eventhub/migration_guide.md

 `EventHubConsumerClient`, allowing `EventHubConsumerClient` to be the single point of entry for receiving of any type (from single partition, all partitions, or with load balancing and checkpointing features) within Event Hubs.

+V5 has both sync and async APIs.
+Sync API is under package azure.eventhub whereas async API is under package azure.eventhub.aio.
+They have the same class names under the two packages.
+For instance, class `EventHubConsumerClient` with sync API under package `azure.eventhub` has its async counterpart under package `auzre.eventhub.aio`.

+The code samples in this migration guide use async APIs.

 ### Client constructors